StevenTammen/bibledocs.org/content/prayer-list.md

 ### Comfort

-- For {Michelle's|M.'s} relatives coping with the death of wife and and mother---for the husband and young daughter left behind
+- For {Michelle's|M.'s} relatives coping with the death of wife and and mother—for the husband and young daughter left behind
 - For M., who lost her husband to cancer
 - For M. and L., who lost their mom to early-onset Alzheimer's